An evolution analysis is the analysis and description of changes to or in an object (target object) over time. The process is also called development.

-What kind of tools and materials do I need for an evolution analysis?
+What kinds of tools and materials do I need for an evolution analysis?

 It depends on the nature of your work, whether it is theoretical or empirical.

-- The literature thesis requires very good search methods to find the right sources and thus contents and arguments then to evaluate the sources.
-The method of literature reviews is best suited for this purpose.
+- The literature thesis requires very good search methods to find the right sources and thus contents and arguments used to evaluate the sources.
+The methods of literature reviews is best suited for this purpose.

 - You are looking for scientific studies according to a tried and tested scheme.
-These studies are your material and the previous knowledge becomes your text.
+These studies are your material and established knowledge becomes your text.